 A Freescale USB stack is integrated with the Kinetis SDK and was tested both with and without an OS through the OS abstraction layer.
-For details, see the Integration of the USB Stack and Kinetis SDK (document USBKSDKUG).

 5.4.2 File System

 A FAT file system is integrated with Kinetis SDK and can be used to access either the SD card or the USB memory stick when the SD card driver or the USB Mass Storage Device class implementation is used.